Kosmokleaner/RapidPicoC/README.md

   cd build
   cmake -DCMAKE_BUILD_TYPE=Release ..
   cmake --build . -j$(nproc)
+  # to not have to use sudo and require password
+  cd ../udev
+  sudo cp 60-picotool.rules /etc/udev/rules.d/
+  sudo udevadm control --reload
 ```

 You should be able to run the picotool from the build folder.
 You can reference it like this:
 ```
   ~/Documents/code/picotool/build/picotool
 ```

 For more convenience you can make a symbolic link (export does not work with sudo and path adds unwanted files)
 ```
   sudo ln -s ~/Documents/code/picotool/build/picotool /usr/local/bin/picotool
 ```

-* upload (works only if in bootsel mode)
+* upload (works only if in bootsel mode, needs sudo or 60-picotool.rules applied)
 ```
-  sudo picotool load -x build/picow_blink.elf
+  picotool load -x build/picow_blink.elf
 ```
   To quickly get back into bootself mode use Putty and press ESC, see C code:
 ```